einarhjorleifsson/fishvice/README.md

 ## fishvice

-The concept is to turn objects from stock assessment packages (sam, flr's, muppet, ...) to tibbles for furher downstream tidyverse processing.
+The concept is to turn objects from stock assessment packages (sam, flr's, muppet, ...) to tibbles for further downstream tidyverse processing.
 A case in point:

 ```r